I enjoy learning new things and sharing them through my writing. One of my favorite topics is natural health and beauty.

 This is so important!
 Do not skip the strand test.
 The strand test will prevent anything weird from happening to your hair.
-If it turns orange, you will know not to use the bleach on your whole head.
-If you have an allergy to the chemicals in the bleach you will prevent a serious reaction.
+If it turns orange, you will know not to use bleach on your whole head.
+If you have an allergy to the chemicals in the bleach, you will prevent a serious reaction.
 A strand test has saved me quite a few times.
 It may seem like a simple, pointless precaution but it can really prevent the worst kinds of accidents.

 4. Bleaching Your Hair Alone

 I know that not everyone will agree on this one but in my experience, I have found that it is easier to do anything to your hair when you have a friend helping you.
 Don't do it alone—you could miss some spots and that can be a little embarrassing, especially when you had no idea they were even there.
 Having someone else there to help or just to check for any spots you might have missed is really helpful.
 Trying to use a mirror or play it by feel can be truly tricky at times.